kriptokasim/aether-desktop/README.md

 ## Stay up-to-date

-Onlook officially launched our first version of Onlook on July 08, 2024 and we've shipped a ton since then.
-Watch releases of this repository to be notified of future updates, and you can follow along with us on [LinkedIn](https://www.linkedin.com/company/onlook-dev) or [Substack](https://onlook.substack.com/) where we write a weekly newsletter.
+Aether officially launched our first version of Aether on July 08, 2024 and we've shipped a ton since then.
+Watch releases of this repository to be notified of future updates, and you can follow along with us on [LinkedIn](https://www.linkedin.com/company/aether-dev) or [Substack](https://aether.substack.com/) where we write a weekly newsletter.

 <!-- ![Starproject](https://github.com/user-attachments/assets/07742b21-dd98-4be3-b6a6-13d8132af398) -->